jarmo/require_all/README.md

 Jarmo Pertman

-(see the LICENSE file for details)
+MIT (see the LICENSE file for details)